thomasboyt/Charcoal/app/templates/charcoal/readme.md

 # Developing with Yeoman & Grunt

-*This file is automatically added to your repo when you create it with `yo charcoal`.
+*This file is automatically added to your project when you create it with `yo charcoal`.
 It is strongly encouraged to keep it here so that users unfamilar with the build process can easily get up and running with your project!*

 This project was generated with [Charcoal](https://github.com/thomasboyt/charcoal), a [Yeoman](http://yeoman.io) generator which creates scaffolding for Ember.js projects.
 It uses [Bower](http://bower.io/) for managing browser dependencies and [Grunt](http://gruntjs.com/) to build.
-If you're unfamilar with any or all of these tools, read this document to get up and running with development on this repo.
+If you're unfamilar with any of these tools, read this document to get up and running with development on this repo.

 ## Getting Started